Friday (franchise): Last Friday (TBA)

 According to John Witherspoon, the fourth and final installment of the series has been greenlit as of April 2017.
 DJ Pooh revealed in an interview on Drink Champs that he was working on Last Friday with Ice Cube.
-As of April 2018, Ice Cube stated "Right now we're still writing the movie, making sure that's ahead of the curve and not behind the curve.
+As of April 2018, Cube stated "Right now we're still writing the movie, making sure that's ahead of the curve and not behind the curve.
 But I believe we'll start shooting, hopefully by the end of this year."
-In May 2018, Mike Epps posted a video and image on Instagram with Ice Cube, teasing fans, and they assumed that the film is in production.
+In May 2018, Mike Epps posted a video and image on Instagram with Cube, teasing fans, and they assumed that the film is in production.

-On April 29, 2019, Ice Cube stated that the script has been completed, and hopes for it to be released on the 25th anniversary of the original film, which was in 2020.
+On April 29, 2019, Cube stated that the script has been completed, and hopes for it to be released on the 25th anniversary of the original film, which was in 2020.
 "We are pushing for it, we finished the script, we are getting notes from the studio and it's going back and forth," Cube said.
 "Get into pre-production and start hiring.
 It would be nice for this to come out on the 25th anniversary."
-On June 21, 2019, Ice Cube stated that the movie is coming and he's currently doing a rewrite with DJ Pooh.
-Four months later, on October 29, 2019, John Witherspoon died, which leaves the fate of his character unknown.
-On November 14, 2019, Ice Cube blamed New Line Cinema for not committing to getting the film made while Witherspoon was alive.
+On June 21, Cube stated that the movie is coming and he's currently doing a rewrite with DJ Pooh.
+Four months later, on October 29, John Witherspoon died, which leaves the fate of his character unknown.
+On November 14, Cube blamed New Line Cinema for not committing to getting the film made while Witherspoon was alive.
 Ever since Witherspoon's death, Ice Cube stated that the film was currently on hold although he hopes to get it back on track in the near future.